Skip to main content

 COMING TO TERMS WITH THE MOST COMPELLING AND MYSTERIOUS OF CIVIL WAR HEROES

-A CENTURY AGO you’d eat steak and lobster when you couldn’t afford chicken.
-Today it can cost less than the potatoes you serve with.
+A CENTURY AGO, you’d eat steak and lobster when you couldn’t afford chicken.
+Today, it can cost less than the potatoes you serve with steak.
 What happened in the years between was an extraordinary marriage of technology and the market.

 King Henri IV of France was a great king.

-The young German fought for American Independence, went home, and returned as a man of peace
+The young German fought for American independence went home and returned as a man of peace.

-Georg Daniel Flohr, a butcher’s son, enlisted at nineteen in the Regiment Royal-Deux-Ponts, a German outfit in the service of France, and came to America in 1780 with the Comte de Rochambeau’s army to help the Continentals in their struggle against Great Britain.
+Georg Daniel Flohr, a butcher’s son, enlisted at 19 in the Regiment Royal-Deux-Ponts, a German outfit in the service of France, and came to America in 1780 with the Comte de Rochambeau’s army to help the Continentals in their struggle against Great Britain.

-He told Lincoln he was better than any other officer on the field at Bull Run and got the Army’s top job.
-He built a beaten force into a proud one and stole a march on Robert E. Lee with it.
-He was twenty-four hours away from winning the Civil War.
-Then he fell apart.
+He told President Lincoln that he was better than any other officer on the field at Bull Run, and he got the Army’s top job.
+He built a beaten force into a proud one, and stole a march on Robert E. Lee with it.
+He was 24 hours away from winning the Civil War.
+Then, he fell apart.

 THIS SPRING, THE 250TH ANNIVERSARY OF JEFFERSON’S BIRTH, RESTORATION BEGINS ON POPLAR FOREST, WHICH HE ONCE CALLED “THE BEST DWELLING HOUSE IN THE STATE, EXCEPT THAT OF MONTICELLO.”
-WHILE THE WORK PROGESSES, THE HOUSE IS OPEN TO THE PUBLIC, AND ITS GHOSTLY EMPTINESS HEIGHTENS THE SENSE IF ITS ORIGINAL OCCUPANT.
+WHILE THE WORK PROGESSES, THE HOUSE IS OPEN TO THE PUBLIC, AND ITS GHOSTLY EMPTINESS HEIGHTENS THE SENSE OF ITS ORIGINAL OCCUPANT.

 Only rarely did Thomas Jefferson speak directly of his second home, Poplar Forest, referring rather to “my property in Bedford” or employing some other casual euphemism.

-On the twenty-fifth anniversary of the most controversial historical novel in memory, the author of The Confessions of Nat Turner speaks of a novelist’s duty to history and fiction’s strange power not only to astonish but to enrage
+On the 25th anniversary of the most controversial historical novel in memory, the author of The Confessions of Nat Turner speaks of a novelist’s duty to history and fiction’s strange power not only to astonish, but to enrage.

 Twenty-five years ago this November, I found myself in Ohio, where I was being awarded an honorary degree at Wilberforce University.

-The author joins the thousands who feel compelled to trace the flight of Lincoln’s assassin
+The author joins the thousands who feel compelled to trace the flight of Lincoln’s assassin.

 The first non-children’s book I ever read was Philip Van Doren Stern’s novel The Man Who Killed Lincoln.
-How it fell into my hands I cannot say.
+How it fell into my hands, I cannot say.

-The Colonial Revival was born in a time of late-nineteenth-century ferment, and from then on the style resurfaced every time Americans needed reassurance
+The Colonial Revival was born in a time of late-19th-century ferment, and, from then on, the style resurfaced every time Americans needed reassurance.

 What would you do if you owned a Rembrandt that had been painted over by Picasso?